For a while now, both Bones and His Heir have been haunting me.

 The look that Hancock gave Ameria when Luffy hugged her could have turned her to stone.
 Whenever Hancock got the chance, she'd sneak a murderous glare towards Ameria, and Ameria tried not to focus on the dangerous aura since Rayleigh was talking about the importance of being prepared for the New World.

-Though, the conversation was more of an argument because Rayleigh recommended that Luffy wait and train.
+The conversation was more of an argument because Rayleigh recommended that Luffy wait and train.
 Though, it sounded as if Luffy had no option.
 He needed to train for at least two years.
 The Grand Line had always been a dangerous place, but there was a reason why one side was called Paradise and the other was called New World.
 Still, Rayleigh gave Luffy the choice and allowed him to sleep on the matter, and also discuss it with Ameria in private.

 That meant Hancock being dragged away for the night, and boy did she not like that idea.